 - Life after weight loss surgery NHS, UK

-- Clinical Guidelines for Weight Management in New Zealand Adults Ministry of Health, NZ, 2017
+- Clinical guidelines for weight management in NZ Adults Ministry of Health, NZ, 2017

 - Obesity related publications Ministry of Health, NZ